Maximilian MoserProfessor of Physiology at the Medical University of Graz, author, Director of the Human Research Institute – Weiz, Austria

 Maximilian Moser (FwN)

-Paul Lukas Wagner (Augarten High School)
+Paul Lukas Wagner (Gymnasium am Augarten)

 Stefan Wirnsberger (University of Applied Arts)